 How to Receive Your Stimulus Payment by Paper Check or Prepaid Card

 If you don’t mind receiving your stimulus payment by paper check or prepaid card and the IRS has your current address on file, you don’t need to take any action.

 If the IRS does not have your current address on file because you moved since filing your most recent return, complete and mail Form 8822.
 Be sure to send this form to the appropriate IRS mailing address, which is printed on Page 2 of the form.

 If you plan to file a 2019 return before the IRS begins distributing economic impact payments, you can update your address on the return.

-If you haven’t filed a return recently and you’ve changed addresses since you last filed a return, you must file a simple tax return to ensure the IRS has accurate address information on file.
+If you haven’t filed a return recently and you’ve changed addresses since you last filed a return, you must file a simple federal tax return to ensure the IRS has accurate address information on file.